marloncarvalho/chrome-semantria/README.md

 Usage
 ------
 First off, clone this repository.
-At Google Chrome, go to the Extensions Page, click "Load unpacked extension..." and point to the folder where you've just cloned this repository.
+On Google Chrome, go to the Extensions Page, click "Load unpacked extension..." and point to the folder where you've just cloned this repository.
 You'll be asked to provide your Key and Secret.
 Access any web page, select any text and "right click" it.
 You'll probably see a "Sentiment Analysis by Semantria" option!

 Contact
 ---------